cmfcmf/PDFModule/README.md

 - color (string)   The color of the bars (HTML formatted).
 - width (integer)  The width of *one* bar / pixel.
 - height (integer) The height of *one* bar / pixel.

+Below is a list of the supported Bar- and QRCodes:

 #### 1D barcode types